 Microsoft has tried to improve upon the built-in apps included with Windows 10.
 We have a new Photos app, which replaces the Windows photo viewer of earlier versions, a Films and TV app for viewing videos, and the Groove Music app for listening to songs.

 G. Usability improvements

 This is one area where Microsoft has really scored.
-Instead of making some big changes like it did in Windows 8.1 (and faced a lot of criticism for making the OS user unfriendly), it has made small improvements to almost every aspect which a regular user would need.
+Instead of making some big changes as it did in Windows 8.1 (and faced a lot of criticism for making the OS user-unfriendly), it has made small improvements to almost every aspect that a regular user would need.
 The shutdown, sleep and restart options are back in the start menu.
 Now you can snap up four apps on your screen (instead of the limitation of two in Windows 8.1).
 It also gives you the ability to create virtual desktops at the click of a button and is a feature that many users are going to love.

 A. Performance issues with Windows 10

 Along with lots of good reviews, Windows 10 is facing criticism for being unstable and unreliable.
 The blue screen of death, which played the earlier Windows versions seems to be back again.
 I have also faced crashes and the operating system seems to become slow suddenly, especially when multiple windows are opened and closed in a sequence.

 It has been reported by PC World that the support personnel from Dell have advised some users to roll back to previous Windows versions, to get rid of some pertinent problems they were facing.
 As is the case with many new operating systems, Windows 10 is also not completely free of glitches, and that is dampening the user experience and causing a lot of frustration to some users.